hiebra/101-py/README.md

 # Python 101: Natural numbers writer
 Prints "all" the natural numbers to the console

-The command used to run 'pip' and the Python interpreter are tested on Linux Mint 21.1.
-Check your OS/distribution for adapt them if necessary
+The commands used to run pip and the Python interpreter (`pip3` and 'python3') are tested to be valid on Linux Mint 21.1 (Ubuntu 22.04).
+Check your OS/distribution documentation if they do not work properly in your system
 ## Installation
 ### Last version
 ```